ow-mods/owml/Readme.md

 ## How it works

 OWML does the following:
-1. Copies some files from the game which is needed by OWML.
-2. Shows the mods found in the Mods folder.
+1. Shows the mods found in the Mods folder.
-3. Patches the game to make the game call the mod loader.
+2. Patches the game to make it call the mod loader.
-4. Copies OWML files to the game folder, used by the mod loader.
-5. Starts the game which calls the mod loader.
+3. Starts the game which calls the mod loader.
-6. Creates a mod helper with useful events, etc.
-7. For each mod in the Mods folder:
+4. The mod loader does this for each mod:
-   1. Creates a new Unity game object.
+   1. Creates a new Unity game object containing the mod behaviour.
-   2. Adds the mod behaviour to the game object.
-   3. Initializes the mod behaviour with the mod helper.
+   2. Initializes the mod behaviour with a mod helper.

 ## Sample mods